Queen Elizabeth II sprains back, misses tribute to Britain’s war dead - NewsBreak

 On Sunday, other royals and politicians led the ceremony in London’s Whitehall, with hundreds of military personnel and veterans lined up around the Cenotaph memorial.
 It was the first time the event had returned to normal since the pandemic began.

 After Royal Marine buglers sounded the “The Last Post,” Prince Charles, 73, laid the first wreath on the queen’s behalf, as he has done since 2017.
-He was followed by other royals and Prime Minister Boris Johnson.Well known TV show coming to Louisiana next year and you could be a part of ‘HISTORY’
+He was followed by other royals and Prime Minister Boris Johnson.Defense fails to oust Jesse Jackson from Arbery death trial

 The queen has continued to work from home, doing desk-based duties, during her period of rest.
 She has spent most of the time at Windsor Castle, west of London, although she made a weekend visit to Sandringham, the royal family’s eastern England estate.